 Pas de la Casa © Victor Vic

-In the last decade or so the tiny mountain principality of Andorra, atop the Pyrenees between France and Spain, has become a world favourite for winter sports enthusiasts, helped along by its good snow, sunny clear weather and unreal natural beauty.
+The tiny mountain principality of Andorra sits atop the Pyrenees between France and Spain.
+In the last decade or so, it has become a world favourite for winter sports enthusiasts helped along by its good snow, sunny clear weather and unreal natural beauty.
 Another plus is the fact that the tiny country's mountain resorts are just a short hop away from Barcelona International Airport, and close to the French border.

-Pas de la Casa stands out as one of the clubbing and bar havens of Europe, keeping the young crowd hopping and bopping through the night with throbbing music and cheap drinks.
-Local bars extend 'happy hour' to extremes and some have even been known to reward good customers with free drinks.
+Pas de la Casa stands out as one of the clubbing and bar havens of Europe, keeping the young crowd partying throughout the night with throbbing music and cheap drinks.
+Local bars can often extend happy hour to extremes.

 The village is not much to look at and can become quite rowdy after dark.
 Not the best place for a family holiday with young children.